Simulation of open quantum systems via low-depth convex unitary evolutions: Random-Unitary Estimation

 \section{Random-Unitary Estimation}

 We present a hybrid quantum-classical method of simulating random-unitary channels for open quantum systems.
-For an ideal state evolved under a random-unitary channel of the form ~\eqref{eq:randomunitary}, $\rho \rightarrow \tilde{\rho} = \mathcal{E}(\rho)$, the expectation value of an observable $\hat{O}$ is:
+For a state passing through a random-unitary channel of the form in Eq.~\eqref{eq:randomunitary}, $\rho \rightarrow \tilde{\rho} = \mathcal{E}(\rho)$, the expectation value of an observable $\hat{O}$ is

-Typically, ancilla-based methods attempt to faithfully produce $\tilde{\rho}$, which can be accessed directly via measurement.
+Typically, ancilla-based methods attempt to faithfully produce $\tilde{\rho}$, which can then be accessed directly via measurement.